The Grand National: 9 Things They Don’t Tell You About Horse Racing

 3. Horses May Be Drugged

-Drugs, both legal and illegal, can be as ubiquitous in racing as ridiculous hats are at Ascot.
-Horses may be drugged to mask the pain of existing injuries and conditions, keeping them running when they should be resting or receiving treatment.
-And illegal drugs are sometimes used to try to make horses run faster.
-For example, Mahmood al-Zarooni – a trainer with one of the world’s biggest horse-racing operations – was banned from racing for eight years for doping horses with prohibited steroids.
+Drugs, both legal and illegal, are commonplace in racing.
+Horses may be drugged to mask the pain of existing injuries and conditions, which keeps them running when they should be resting or receiving treatment.
+Illegal drugs are sometimes used to try to make horses run faster.
+For example, Mahmood Al Zarooni – a trainer with one of the world’s biggest horse-racing operations – was banned from racing for eight years for doping horses with prohibited steroids.

 4. Horses May Be ‘Retired’ to the Abattoir

 When horses used for racing get too old or stop performing well enough to be profitable, they’re often sent to slaughter.
 “The Dark Side of Horse Racing” by BBC One’s Panorama revealed that thousands of horses used for racing in the UK and Ireland are sent to the abattoir every year.
 They’re abandoned, neglected, or sold for slaughter, their flesh ending up either in dog or cat food or as “prime cuts” for human consumption in Asia and Europe.